-7.2.2 The Copeland Strategic Flood Risk Assessment (2007) indicates the areas that are at risk from flooding in the Borough.
-More recent flood risk maps are available on the

-Environment Agency website and these are updated on a quarterly basis.
-Flood risk areas are generally tidal areas of the coast and stretches of rivers and becks in the Borough.
-However, there are also areas that are at risk as a result of rapid surfacewater run-off, restricted sewer capacity, poor drainage maintenance and culverts.
-Any development on tidal rivers below the mean high water springs may need a licence under the Marine and Coastal Access Act (2009).

-- 7.2.3 New development will only be permitted where flood risk is minimal.
+- 7.2.2 The Copeland Strategic Flood Risk Assessment (2007) indicates the areas that are at risk from flooding in the borough.
+More recent flood risk maps are available on the Environment Agency website and these are updated on a quarterly basis.
+Flood risk areas are generally tidal areas of the coast and stretches of rivers and becks in the borough.
+However, there are also areas that are at risk as a result of rapid surface-water run-off, restricted sewer capacity, poor drainage maintenance and culverts. - 7.2.3 New development will only be permitted where flood risk is minimal.
 Exceptions to this rule will be some key sites in Whitehaven Town Centre and Harbourside and Pow Beck Valley.
-These sites are identified in Policy ST3 and Section 8.3.
-They are important to the overall regeneration of Whitehaven and are likely to pass the Exceptions Test as described in the Technical Guidance to the NPPF, PPS25 (paragraphs 18-20), provided that design features sufficiently address levels of flood risk.
+These sites are important to the overall regeneration of Whitehaven and are likely to pass the Exceptions Test as described in PPS25 (paragraphs 18-20), provided that design features sufficiently address levels of flood risk.
 Such features include raised floor levels, sufficient means of escape and refuge areas. - 7.2.4 The Council wishes to ensure that new developments, where appropriate, incorporate sustainable drainage measures to minimise surface run-off.

-Improvements to drainage capacity, whether delivered through developer obligations or through general infrastructure improvements, will be supported, as will proposals for new sustainable flood defence measures. - 7.2.5 In addition to engineered solutions the Council wants to encourage appropriate land management techniques to prevent and control flooding.
+Improvements to drainage capacity, whether delivered through developer obligations or through general infrastructure improvements, will be supported, as will proposals for new sustainable flood defence measures. - 7.2.5 In addition to engineered solutions the Council want to encourage appropriate land management techniques to prevent and control flooding.
 An example of this would be planting trees that would help to create a physical barrier to water, supporting the soil structure and soaking up water. - 7.2.6 Responsibilities for flood risk have changed recently and whilst the Environment Agency is still responsible for coastal and fluvial flood risk, Cumbria County Council is now the lead Local Flood Authority with responsibility for surface water flooding.
 The County Council is therefore preparing a Surface Water Management Plan.
 The purpose of this is to understand the causes of surface water flooding and agree the most cost effective way of managing this risk.
 A Preliminary Flood Risk Assessment has been undertaken to identify and map properties and critical infrastructure at risk.
 Ultimately the County Council will prepare a Local Flood Risk Management Strategy that will seek to manage risk in the longer term.
 It is expected that this will be completed in the next 2 to 3 years.

-- PPS1: Delivering Sustainable Development (2005)

-- PPS25: Development and Flood Risk (2010)

-- National Planning Policy Framework (2012) paragraphs 100-102

-- Copeland Level 1 Strategic Flood Risk Assessment (2007)

-- Shoreline Management Plan 2 (2011)

-- Environment Agency Management Plans (2009)

-- Cumbria Surface Water Management Plan (2011)
+- PPS1: Delivering Sustainable Development (2005) - PPS25: Development and Flood Risk (2010) - Copeland Level 1 Strategic Flood Risk Assessment (2007) - Shoreline Management Plan 2 (2011) - Environment Agency Management Plans (2009) - Cumbria Surface Water Management Plan (2011)

-- UK Marine Policy Statement (2011)

-- Marine and Coastal Access Act (2009)